brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

   url: "http://bime.uw.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include 1) building foundational layers (data, infrastructure, knowledge representation, talent, culture) to support biomedical data science and 2) applying data science & AI methods on data to drive business value and improve patient outcomes.
+bio: My research interests are focused applying data science & translational AI methods on clinical data to drive business value and improve patient outcomes.

 # Interests to show in About widget
 interests: